 Set up your profile – you can add links in your bio, a photo, and check the account settings, and security.
 I worked through all the FAQs and settings.
 You verify your account via google, facebook etc. I didn’t originally set up my banking details, but to withdraw balance, you need to do that at some point.
 Here’s my Vinted profile.

-So far it’s been fine using Hermes for me.
+Generally it’s been fine using Hermes for me.
 Vinted organise the parcel labels so all you do is print it off once the buyer has chosen Hermes, and then drop it off.
 It also gets automatically tracked through Vinted.
 The cheapest option does mean you have to wait once it’s delivered to a parcelshop for the buyer to pick up.
 The alternative to Hermes is Royal Mail 2nd class, and you just either buy the postage online and do a drop off, or go to the post office to buy.
+You then upload the proof of postage to confirm it’s been sent.
 The seller gets the postage back alongside the selling price once the item is received.

 Bundle discounts – you can set bundle discounts in your settings, e.g different % off, the more items someone buys.